vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_afvalbeheer.md

 ## Intro

-I want to show the upcoming waste collecting not with a date as state but a days countdown.
+I want to show the upcoming waste collecting not with a date as state but with a number of days countdown.
 Also, a presentation that shows only the ones that are relevant for the upcoming few days.
 This is not by default available, but I've made it the way I wanted it.

+I also add some extra examples here.

 Here you can read how I did this, enjoy!